There are currently 4.1 times more Sellers than Buyers. The facts: 23,672 listings to start March divided by 5,797 sales in February.

 Apr '23 - Mar '24 (months 13-24 after hikes) | 13,593 |

-Apr '24 - Present (months 25-34 after hikes) | 18,860 |
+Apr '24 - Present (months 25-35 after hikes) | 19,559 |

 Price-Per Square Foot (PPSF)

-December's PPSF was $303.63* and was
+February's overall PPSF was $312.46* and was

-+ $13.97 more than November
++ $18.80 more than February 2024

-108% of the 2023 average of $282.15
+106% of the 2024 average of $293.80

 Price-per square foot is an ideal measurement of home values because it takes into consideration the size of sold homes.
 Median price does not.

-PPSF across the entire Arizona Regional MLS reached a high of $303.46 in May '22.
+PPSF across the entire Arizona Regional MLS reached a previous high of $303.46 in May '22.
 Increasing interest rates drove buyers out of the market.
 Subsequently, prices dropped -$38.76 to a low of $264.70 in December of '22.

 Month | Price-Per Square Foot |